-To fully understand the why, there are two things we need to answer:
+To fully understand why there are two things we need to answer:

-We’ll answer both of these to offer your small business your customers won’t be able to resist.
+We’ll explain both of these to offer your small business your customers won’t resist.

-Trust us when we say you’re going to want the SEO services we’re talking about.
+Trust us when we say you will want the SEO services we’re talking about.

 Why does page speed matter so much?